How do we create a Century of Compassion?

-How many people would need to subscribe to the ideals of Century of Compassion and RECK for All before we might start to make some serious changes in our society?
+How many people would need to subscribe to the ideals of Century of Compassion and The Core Four before we might start to make some serious changes in our society?
 How many before we could reduce child abuse?
 How many before we could reduce or stop sexual harassment?
 How many before we put an end to mass shootings?
 Etc. Every person who pledges to treat everyone with respect, empathy, compassion, and kindness makes a difference, but what’s the tipping point for substantial and sustained social change?
 One million?
 10 million?
 100 million?

 Rise to meet each day with the knowledge that it’s a brand new opportunity to be the self you long to be!

 Though we can’t always change all of the bad things that happen in the world, we always have the chance to improve things for those around us.
 You make a difference!

 Look for good and kindness in others.
 It is there.
 Life might have taught them to hide these traits, but they are always there.
 All humans are born compassionate, empathetic, and caring beings capable of giving and receiving love.

 Our world will never know peace until we all learn to respect one another and extend our circles of empathy and compassion to include all people.